pryley/site-reviews/readme.txt

 - Fixed expanding excerpts when using loadmore pagination
 - Fixed performance of Blocks and Elementor widgets when there are lots of users
 - Fixed performance of filters on the All Reviews admin page
+- Fixed the "Heads up!
+WPForms has detected an issue..." notice when using the WPForms plugin style
 - Updated the FAQ Help page

 = 5.21.4 (2022-02-25) =